-2017 Congressional Art Competition Winners from Lake Minneola High School
+2019 Congressional Art Competition Winner from Lake First Academy Leesburg

 Each spring, a nation-wide high school art competition is sponsored by the Members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in each Congressional District.
 Since then, over 650,000 high school students have been involved with the nationwide competition.